TriKro/rsb-content/part4-evaluative_market_experiment/pocket-smoke-test.md

 ## Description

 This type of smoke test helps validate whether the type of solution is appropriate for the problem you want to solve.
-It's meant to be a discussion starter.
-You can lead with a number of questions, particularly to confirm the problem\(s\) which you want to address.
+It's meant to start a discussion.
+You can lead with a number of questions, particularly to confirm the problem\(s\) you want to address.

 By showing a specific solution to a voiced problem, you can go in much greater depth with questions.
 You can also observe how the user expects to use the product.

 This is a smoke test.
 Treat the prototype as a conversation piece.
-You are focussing on the main "happy case".
+You are focusing on the main "happy case."
 Is it something users want?
 Could it believably address their problem?
-It's fine for a prototype to be ugly, as long as you use it to learn something you didn't know already.
+It's fine for a prototype to be ugly, as long as you use it to learn something you didn't already know.

 ### Time Commitment

 Varies significantly on the actual product.
-On the low end, it's easy to use mobile phone mockup software to show "average person on the street" a mobile phone app prototype.
-This takes a few hours, in the hands of a decent designer using software like InVision or Prototyping on Paper \(POP\).You can create a simulated version using simple materials like wood and plastic, to discuss form factors for instance.
+On the low end, it's easy to use mobile phone mockup software to show the average person on the street a mobile phone app prototype.
+This takes a few hours in the hands of a decent designer using software like InVision or Prototyping on Paper \(POP\).You can create a simulated version using simple materials like wood and plastic, to discuss form factors for instance.
 On the high end, it might take a lot of time to design and source custom parts, in order to build a prototype that addresses a specific pain point.

 ### How To